ethersphere/bee-docs/docs/introduction.md

 ## Incentives

 Need even more incentive to get involved with the wonderful world of Swarm?
-Find out how you can [earn BZZ tokens](/docs/working-with-bee/cashing-out) for storing and distributing your share of the world's data - sharing is caring!
+Find out how you can [earn xBZZ tokens](/docs/working-with-bee/cashing-out) for storing and distributing your share of the world's data - sharing is caring!